MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 ## Shared channel creation

-By default, any team owner or team member can create a shared channel.
-Guests can't create them.
-The ability to create shared channels can be managed at the team level and at the organization level.
+Only team owners can create a shared channel.
+Team members and guests can't create them.
+The ability to create shared channels can be managed at the organization level.
 Use [policies](teams-policies.md) to control which users in your organization are allowed to create shared channels.
-Once you've set the policies, team owners can turn off or turn on the ability for members to create shared channels in the **Settings** tab for a team.

-The person who creates a shared channel is the shared channel owner and only the shared channel owner can directly add or remove people from it.
+The person who creates a shared channel becomes the shared channel owner and only the shared channel owner can directly add or remove people from it.
 (You can add more than one owner if you want.)
 A shared channel owner can add anyone from the organization to a shared channel they created.
 Members of a shared channel have a secure conversation space, and when new members are added, they can see all conversations (even old conversations) in that shared channel.

 Team owners can see the names of all shared channels in their team and can also delete any shared channel in the team.
 Team owners can't see the files in a shared channel or the conversations and member list of a shared channel unless they are members of that shared channel.